Prayer for Vocations

 in the Holy Spirit (“Charismatic Renewal”)

-important movement in the Catholic Church, which has refreshed
+this important movement in the Catholic Church, which has

-the spiritual life of an estimated 100 million Catholics worldwide.
+refreshed the spiritual life of an estimated 120 million

-Some people still regard it with some suspicion, yet Charismatic
+Catholics worldwide.
+Some people still regard it with some

-whole.
-Follow this link for an explanation of what the Pope calls
+this link for an explanation of what Pope Francis calls

-to the Thursday evening Prayer Group or contact Cor
+come to the Wednesday evening Prayer Group or contact Cor

 or the Catholic Bible School near Chichester http://www.catholic-bible-school.org/